benbjurstrom/cognito-jwt-guard/README.md

 [![License](https://poser.pugx.org/benbjurstrom/cognito-jwt-guard/license)](https://packagist.org/packages/benbjurstrom/cognito-jwt-guard)

 ## Overview
  This package provides a Laravel authentication guard to validate JSON Web Tokens (JWT) issued by the configured AWS Cognitio User Pool.
+The guard accepts tokens passed through the Authorization header or set as a CognitoIdentityServiceProvider cookie.

  Once the token has been validated against the pool’s public key the guard will look for a Laravel user with a cognito_uuid value equal to the username property contained in the token.

  If a local Laravel user is found the guard will authenticate them for the duration of the request.
 If one is not found and Single Sign-On is enabled this package will create a new Laravel user.

  Note that this package does not provide methods for exchanging a username and password for a token.
-As such it is intended to be used with Laravel API-driven applications where the client would either obtain the token directly from AWS Cognito or through a dedicated authentication application.
+As such it is intended to be used with Laravel API-driven applications where the client would either obtain the token directly from Cognito or through a dedicated application responsible for authentication.

 ## Installation